bensmiller/detection-limit-fitting/README.md

 <img src="screenshots/LOD_calcs_fitted.png" width="500"><img src="screenshots/LOD_calcs_fitted_nolog.png" width="500">

+These images also show the difference between log-transformed (left) and non-log-transformed (right) Y data.
+In this case the non-log-transformed data has much larger error bars at high signals, whilst the log-transformed data has mroe uniform error bars.
+This indicates a log transformation should be used for this data.

 If the fit is unsuccessful, try a different model.
 If still unsuccessful, please use the forum to discuss.

 Save Figure: to save the plot in various formats